TeamNewtry/NewtryDocumentation/README.md

 Planned Subsystems are:
 * Barcode scanning in App:
 The Barcode scanning is the essential part of the application.
 Scanning products leads to information about the product showing on the screen.
-These information consists of ingredients, nutritional values and a climate score.
+This information consists of ingredients, nutritional values and a climate score.
 * Community feature:
 Registered users get the ability to rate and comment products.
 * Website:
-On the website anonymous and registered user are able to search products via search bar.
-Furthermore there are information about our team.
+On the website anonymous and registered users are able to search products via search bar.
+Furthermore there is information about our team.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |